abiggercircle/viceroy-demo/README.md

 ```
 More info:
 * Add class **viceroy** to enable tracking on element
 * **data-viceroy-event-type** is the interaction on which the data will be pushed.
-Examples are click, hover, mousedown, mouseup, etc. There is an exhuaustive list of events available [here](http://www.w3.org/wiki/List_of_events).
+Examples are click, hover, mousedown, mouseup, etc. There is an exhaustive list of supported DOM events further in the documentation.
 * **data-viceroy-event-data** is the data that needs to pushed on the event.
 Make sure the data is a valid JSON.

 ##### 2. Call Viceroy through a Javascript function call